Mrez95/WhereDoesTheFoxJump/README.md

 A casual JavaScript puzzle game designed for efficient short study breaks.
 Paired with relaxing piano music in the background this static web game makes a perfect stress reliever.
-Implemented in HTML5, CSS3, JQuery and Angular.JS with a recursive AI algorithm.
+Implemented in HTML5, CSS3 and JQuery with a recursive AI algorithm.

 Usage
 ------------